glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 reference on **bodies**, **sites**, and all their related traits, read the `hoomd-microstate` [API documentation].

-In this tutorial, the bodies will be points again.
+In this tutorial, the bodies will still be points.
 Specifically, that means each **body** has `Point<Cartesian<2>>` for its **body properties** type (`B`), and a single **site** at the origin (*in the body reference frame*) which has `Point<Cartesian<2>>` for its **site properties** (`S`) type.
 The constructor